knopfr/ember-tags-input/README.md

 ember-tags-input
 ==============================================================================

-ember-tag-input is a simple Ember addon that converts a user's typing into tags.
+ember-tags-input is a simple Ember addon that converts a user's typing into tags.
 New tags are created when the user types a comma, space, semi colon or hits the enter key.
 Tags can be removed using the backspace key or by clicking the x button on each tag.
 Tags can be edited by click on existing tag.

 Installation
 ------------------------------------------------------------------------------